shantanu94/BuckiRent/README.md

 Griffin Solimini - Implemented the listings and messages models, views, and controllers basic functionality like list, add, update, delete, etc.

 Phillip Loveland - Implemented Google Maps feature.
 Solved some layout bugs.
+Created seed file.

 Shantanu Bhardwaj - Created the main page and set up all routes and links to the rest of the site.
 Created the navbar and logo featured on the navbar.
 Fixed messages page layout.